radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/create-environments.md

 An optional advanced setup is available if you would like to upload a configuration ZIP file from another environment or create the environment using samples.
 Enable advanced setup by toggling on **Advanced Setup**.

+>![warn]
+Use this approach to restore an environment from an existing backup file.
+When creating a new environment, choose the backup configuration (ZIP file) that was downloaded from the environment you want to restore.

 ![image description](Media/advanced-setup.png)

 The **Install Samples** option imports sample data.
 See [Sample Data](../introduction/samples.md) for further details about sample data.